George Floyd: Murder

 Chauvin was fired and charged with second-degree murder, third-degree murder and second-degree manslaughter.
-Chauvin was found guilty on all three murder and manslaughter charges on April 20, 2021.
-On May 12, 2021, Hennepin County District Judge Peter Cahill allowed for the prosecution to seek a greater prison sentence for Chauvin after finding that he treated Floyd "with particular cruelty".
+He was found guilty on all three murder and manslaughter charges on April 20, 2021.
+On May 12, Hennepin County district judge Peter Cahill allowed the prosecution to seek a greater prison sentence for Chauvin after finding that he treated Floyd "with particular cruelty".
 On June 25, Judge Cahill sentenced Chauvin to twenty-two and a half years in prison.